By Gilly Carr

 Hockey comes to our attention because, on 4 April 1944, he was given a 6 month sentence for theft.
 We might observe that he was sentenced on the same day for the same offence as George Ferbrache, indicating that the two men may have been involved together.
 Both were convicted by Army Tribunal in Guernsey.
 As we see in Hockey’s statement below, the story of his particular offence is very similar to Ferbrache’s, further cementing this hypothesis.

+Frank Falla’s prison diary shows records that Hockey was deported on 12 May 1944.
 A record for Cyril Hockey exists among the prison records for Fort d’Hauteville Prison in Dijon.
-From this we can learn that he arrived at the prison from the Maison d’Arrêt in Dijon (Dijon Prison) on 15 May 1944, indicating that he was deported soon after his tribunal.
+From this we can learn that he arrived at the prison from the Maison d’Arrêt in Dijon (Dijon Prison) on 15 May 1944.

 The court that tried Hockey was not the usual Feldkommandantur 515 based in Jersey, nor the Nebenstelle 515 in Guernsey, but is listed as ‘24200 Gericht FP No. St. L 67/44’.
 According to registers of the German military post, this was the Feldgericht (military court) of the 319th Infantry Division of the German Army, which was the main German occupation force on the Islands.
 The reasons for Hockey having been sentenced by this military court rather than the standard Feldkommandantur remain unknown.